Pregnancy Options Counseling & Support Services

 YES.
 Birth parent counselors will continue to provide counseling services to you and/or the birth father following the adoption if you so desire.

-We at Maine Children’s Home are proud of the caring, professional, and experienced staff on our campus.
-Feel free to contact us using the form below if you have any questions or want more information.
-For more information on our Pregnancy Options Counseling & Support Services or other services that may be available to you, email or call us at 207-873-6350.
+Maine Children’s Home is proud of the caring, professional, and experienced staff on its campus.
+Feel free to contact MCH using the form below if you have any questions or want more information.
+For more information on the Pregnancy Options Counseling & Support Services or other services that may be available to you, email Program Assistant Cindy Smith or call the Family Adoption Program office at 207-873-6350.